 World Literature, a course based on Indiana's Academic Standards for English/Language Arts, is a study of ancient and modern representative works by major authors from six continents: Africa, Asia, Australia, Europe, North America, and South America.
 Students examine a wide variety of literary genres and themes.
-Students analyze how the ideas and concepts presented in AP English Language and Composition is an the works are both interconnected and reflective of the cultures and historical periods of the countries represented by the authors.
+Students analyze how the ideas and concepts presented in the works are both interconnected and reflective of the cultures and historical periods of the countries represented by the authors.